 All decisions are based upon chain data which can be presented in the event of a strike.

-While participating in the Team Multiplier, a node has a maximum commission of 18.00%.
-Normally, setting commission to be higher than 18% will result in a Standard Strike.
+While participating in the MainNet Transition Program, a node has a maximum commission of 22.00%.
+Setting the commission rate higher than 22% will result in a Standard Strike.
 However, as a Sneaky Modification it will result in a Severe Strike.

 Node operators may not kick nominations without team permission.
 Any unauthorized kick will result in a Standard Strike.
 You can request permission to kick a nominator by emailing [email protected]

-Members of the MainNet Transition Program must run cMix and maintain a minimum uptime of 80% over the last 7 days.
-When a node’s uptime over this period dips below 80%, the operator will receive an email saying they have 7 days to improve their uptime above 80%.
-If the uptime remains low, they will lose Team Multiplier.
-Operators may contact the team once the issue is resolved to get it back.
-Additionally, issues with cMix uptime cannot cause a strike.
+Members of the MainNet Transition Program must participate in cMix and maintain a minimum uptime of 80% over 7 consecutive days.
+If the cMix node does not meet the 80% minimum, the Team Multiplier is disabled.
+Operators will be notified via email if it is disabled.
+Operators must contact the team once any issues that caused the downtime is resolved to get it enabled.
+Additionally, issues with cMix uptime do not cause a strike.

 Two nodes may not have the same IP address.
 Any node at the same IP will be rejected when registering with the network.
 Paired Nodes and Gateways can have the same IP, but no two Nodes or two Gateways.
 The first node or gateway with an IP address will be given the priority.